The GTTP sponsors an annual Student Photography Contest. It is open to all students currently enrolled in GTTP schools in GTTP-member countries.

 Guidelines and Requirements

 Three winners in each country will receive the equivalent in their currency of US$100 and all three will be entered in the international completion.
-First prize in the international competition is US$600.
-Second prize is US$400.
-(In 2013 there were no international winners.)
+First prize in the international competition is US$500.
+Second prize is US$200.

 All winners will receive an official GTTP certificate acknowledging their achievement.

-You may use a camera-phone or a digital camera.
+You may use a camera-phone, tablet or a digital camera.
 If a film camera is used, the image must be digitized before submitting.
 You may use software to edit your work.

 Submitting your work: